xenondevs/Docs/docs/cbf/compound.md

 val bytes = CBF.write(compound)
 ```

-Now we can deserialize it, and get back the same data:
+We can then deserialize it, and get back the same data:

 ```kotlin
 val compound = CBF.read<Compound>(bytes)!!